Support our work by becoming our Patron! Learn More

 Buffet control:

-• The size of a recipe must be adapted to the number of people and to the selected menu choice.
+• The size of a recipe must be adapted to the number of people and the selected menu choice.

 • It is preferable to replenish the buffet more frequently to avoid the unnecessary waste of food.